Alpine Trail Network

 The Resort Municipality of Whistler and other partners have developed a network of hiking and mountain biking trails on Mount Sproatt and Rainbow Mountain to offer a summer backcountry alpine experience like no other.
 The network includes more than 40 kilometres of alpine trails.

 Due to snow melt and weather conditions, the Alpine Trail Network typically opens around late July or early August, and begins to close in October.
-Current trail reports are available at trailforks.com. ** For 2023, the trails are now closed for the season. **
+Current trail reports are available at trailforks.com

 The Resort Municipality of Whistler (RMOW) is reminding everyone to be adventure smart, respect the environment and be bear aware when accessing the network.
 Both black bears and grizzly bears live on Mount Sproatt and Rainbow Mountain.